aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 - an organizational unit that is used by the Accelerator can not be found;
 - an account is present in the Accelerator configuration but does not exist in AWS Organizations;
 - an account has a name, email address or organizational unit that is different from the Accelerator configuration.
+- ** returns accounts that have not been created **
+- duplicates some validation functionality

 ### 3.2.9.
 Install CloudFormation Role in root